Man charged with racing on the interstate, taking deputies on chase while impaired - Salisbury Post

 The sheriff’s deputy briefly lost the Challenger while following it into the home’s backyard and later spotted it back in front of the house, where deputies made the arrest.

-After Insley was arrested, Rowan Sheriff’s Office deputies found an opened bottle of Hennessy behind the driver’s seat, an incident report states.
-Woods reportedly had a blood alcohol content of .10.
+After Woods was arrested, Rowan Sheriff’s Office deputies found an opened bottle of Hennessy behind the driver’s seat, an incident report states.
+Woods had a blood alcohol content of .10.

 He received a bond of $15,500.
 The vehicle was seized.

-Salisbury man jailed for breaking into vehicles around Confederate Avenue
+Blotter: Salisbury man jailed for breaking into vehicles around Confederate Avenue

 SALISBURY — A Salisbury man is facing a bevy of charges following a string of vehicle break-ins last month.
 Javon... read more